Pseudo Relevance Feedback with Deep Language Models and Dense Retrievers: Successes and Pitfalls: Related Work

-It is clear that integrating PRF signals into deep language models implies a trade-off between effectiveness and efficiency.
+Integrating PRF signals with deep language models implies a trade-off between effectiveness and efficiency.
 While current approaches ignored efficiency, the majority still achieved marginal improvements in effectiveness.
-In this study, we propose two approaches to integrate PRF signals with the aim to improve effectiveness while maintaining efficiency: (i) by concatenating the feedback passages with the original query to form the new queries that contain the relevant signals, (ii) by pre-generating passage collection embeddings and performing PRF in the vector space, because embeddings promise to capture the semantic similarity between terms~\cite{dalton2019local,diaz2016query,kuzi2016query,naseri2018exploring,roy2016using,zamani2016embedding,zamani2017relevance,ceqe2021shahrzad}, which makes it feasible as a method for first stage retrieval as well.
+In this study, we propose three approaches to integrate PRF signals to improve effectiveness while maintaining efficiency: (i) by concatenating the feedback passages text with the original query to form the new queries that contain the relevant signals, (ii) by pre-generating passage collection embeddings and performing PRF in the vector space, because embeddings promise to capture the semantic similarity between terms~\cite{dalton2019local,diaz2016query,kuzi2016query,naseri2018exploring,roy2016using,zamani2016embedding,zamani2017relevance,ceqe2021shahrzad}, which makes it feasible as a method for first stage retrieval as well, (iii) by combining the previous two approaches into a hybrid approach.